 Botanical Name: Portulaca grandiflora

-A great choice for warm climate gardeners, you can grow them as annuals in cold climate.
-Some of its common names are rose moss, ten o’clock, Mexican rose, moss rose, Vietnam Rose, sun rose, rock rose, and moss-rose purslane.
+A great choice for warm climate gardeners, you can grow them as annuals in cold climates.
+Some common names are rose moss, ten o’clock, Mexican rose, moss rose, Vietnam Rose, the sun rose, rock rose, and moss-rose purslane.

 Botanical Name: Cascabela thevetia